10 out of 13 people found this review helpfulwrite a review of this game

 SummaryChallenge your fate with style

-But variety of gameplay is not the only thing that stands out in "God of War II".
-The locations of the game are beautifully designed, and some of them are simply fascinating.
-You remember those locations because most of them have something outstanding, something that you wouldn't see anywhere else, like the huge eyes of Atlas following you around or the time-slowing statues of fate.
-They are full of imagination and sublime dark beauty.
+The locations of the game are beautifully designed, and some of them are quite fascinating.
+You'll remember those locations because most of them have something outstanding, something that you wouldn't see anywhere else, like the huge eyes of Atlas following you around or the time-slowing statues of fate.
+They are full of imagination and dark beauty.
 I found myself re-loading and replaying parts of the game just because I wanted to visit again a location I could not access any more.

 While the plot is very intense in the beginning and rises to dramatic heights near the end, the middle parts of the game don't develop the story at all.
 It would have been nice to add some more plot-related events instead of having Kratos fight more and more admittedly cool, but rather irrelevant bosses.